ATFutures/who3/README.md

     quantified, and provided in a form that can be applied to other cities.
 Plausible scenarios of change will include those with the following working titles:
-      - ‘Get active’, referena global (meaning without spatial components), citywide scenario of uptake of active transport, as a result of citywide policies to promote walking and cycling.
+      - ‘Get active’, referring to a global (meaning without spatial components), citywide scenario of uptake of active transport, as a result of citywide policies to promote walking and cycling.
         This would use appropriate baseline levels of walking and